-A Community Consultation Policy is in place to ensure effective public participation is offered to appropriate stakeholders on Shire projects and programs.
+The Shire has implemented a Community Engagement Framework Policy to ensure effective public participation is offered to appropriate stakeholders on Shire projects and programs.

 6. DOCUMENTATION

 6.1.
 Council Documents

 There are several documents that the Shire creates and utilises.
 The purpose of explaining the documents held by the Shire is to provide the public with information that can assist them in determining what kinds of documents are held and whether a Freedom of Information request is necessary to access them.